GtkWidget is the base class all widgets in GTK derive from.

 - public TextDirection get_direction ()

-Gets the reading direction for a particular widget.
+Gets the reading direction for the widget.

 - public unowned Display get_display ()

-Get the Display for the
+Get the display for the window that the widget belongs to.

 - public unowned Widget? get_first_child ()

-Returns the widgets first child.
+Returns the widget’s first child.

 - public unowned Widget? get_focus_child ()

-Returns the current focus child of this.
+Returns the focus child of the widget.

 - public bool get_focus_on_click ()